vinicius-saraiva/AutoTranslateGPT/feature-ideas.md

 - send asset ids with the same structure with the asset id to be translated so that the AI keep in use the group of asset ids to make them consistent
 - Add a check that flags every translation that contains the word "iBanFirst" so that we don't have issues with cobranding
 - Add a check that correctly writes iBanFirst instead of ibanfirst or Ibanfirst, etc...
-- A AI checker that goes through the original english text and suggests improvements before translating to the other languages
+- A AI checker like a MAGIC WAND that goes through the original english text and suggests improvements before translating to the other languages
 - Button for automatic upload to localise
 - Remove 'load project' button since we're not using it anymore
 - Loading state that shows a useless fact from https://uselessfacts.jsph.pl/